PitcherAG/vue-tools/docs/utils.md

 }]
 */

-// If you want to get default search result of fuse.js const results = search(data, searchFor, searchFields, options, true)
+// If you want to get the default search result of fuse.js const results = search(data, searchFor, searchFields, options, true)
 ```